Drew5040/DataGlacierVI/README.md

-This repository is for my DataGlacier virtual internship.
+This 'new-branch' was created for the first assignment 'Version Control'